frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/subcontracting.md

 <img class="screenshot" alt="Sub-Contracting" src="{{docs_base_url}}/assets/img/manufacturing/subcontract5.png">

 ### 1.5 Supplier Sourced Raw Material
-While creating a BOM for subcontracting, there might be raw material which Supplier will have to procure themselves like nuts and bolts.
+While creating a BOM for subcontracting, there might be few raw materials like nuts and bolts which the Suppliers will have to procure themselves.

-While creating a BOM for subcontracting, there might be raw material which Supplier will have to procure themselves like nuts and bolts.
-While creating a Stock Entry for Transfer from Purchase Order, these items can be excluded one by one but it is impossible to do so if you have more than 100 items.
+While creating a Stock Entry for "Transfer" from Purchase Order, these items can be excluded one by one, but it is impossible to do so if you have more than 100 items.

-If some raw material is sourced by the Supplier directly, such raw material has to be marked in the BOM.
+If some raw material is sourced by the Supplier directly, then such raw material has to be included in the BOM.

 * It will have zero value in BOM
 * In Purchase Order, this raw material will not appear in Supplied Items since it is not supplied